shgil1/T1-W6-Saturday/README.md

 While the condition is met, keep executing the intended block.
 If not met, skip the block.

 Things to consider: - Program can enter the loop - Program can exit the loop

+### Range
+Its a pre-defined function that generates a sequence of numbers.

+Useful: Loops for iterating a specific number of times over a sequence of numbers.

+range(start, stop, step)

+## For Loop
+For each item in a sequence, execute the intended statements.

+for variable_name in sequence: stmts

+## Practice Example 1
+Finding the sum of the first ten numbers (1, 2, ...
+10)

+## Practice Example 2
+Find the largest number in the list list = [3, 41, 12, 9, 74, 15]

+# Loop Control Statements
+Control the flow of the loop, terminate the loop early if you want or skip over some iteration

+### Break Statement
+Terminates loop immediately, moves to the next statement after the loop.

+## Continue Statement
+Skips the rest of the code inside the loop for the current iteration and moves to the next iteration.

+# Nested Loops
+A loop inside another loop!
+Inception.
+Useful for running over multi-dimensional structures, like MATRIX.

+### Practice Example 1
+Print a right-angled triangle pattern of stars. (stars = 5) * **

+### Practice Example 2
+Count the occurence of a letter in a list